reganmarie/greendelacreme/README.md

 ## How to Run the App

 ### Clone the Repository

-1. In your terminal, ensure that you're in the directory you want to clone the project into.
+1. On the command line, navigate to the directory where you want to clone the project.
+Use `cd [directory-name-here]` to move into your desired directory.
-2. In your terminal, type ``` git clone https://gitlab.com/green-de-la-creme/green-de-la-creme.git ```
+2. To clone the repository, type ``` git clone https://gitlab.com/green-de-la-creme/green-de-la-creme.git ```
 3. Switch into the project directory by typing cd green-de-la-creme

 ### Running Project Locally

-1. Type into your terminal ``` docker compose build ```
+1. Type ``` docker compose build ``` on the command line
-2. Type into your terminal ``` docker compose up ```
+2. Type ``` docker compose up ``` on the command line

-Once you have typed these commands into your terminal, you should see 4 containers up and running in your Docker Desktop.
-No volumes are necessary to create as the docker commands will automatically make these volumes for the containers,
+These commands run four containers on your Docker Desktop.
+You do not need to create volumes since the Docker commands automatically generate them for you.

 ### Viewing FastAPI Docs and React Front End

-1. To view the FastAPI docs, please navigate to http://localhost:8000/docs in your internet browser.
+1. You can view the FastAPI docs at http://localhost:8000/docs in your internet browser.
-2. To view the React-based front end, please navigate to http://localhost:3000 in your internet browser.
+2. The React-based front end is available at http://localhost:3000 in your internet browser.
-3. The front-end utilizes React and Redux, so the store and state can be viewed using React and Redux Google Chrome extensions in the JavaScript console.
+3. The front end utilizes React and Redux, which means the store and state can be viewed with the React and Redux Google Chrome extensions in the JavaScript console.

 ## Routing and API Outline

-Built with FastAPI, Green de la Creme allows you to view a list of blog posts, write and edit your own posts, and even leave comments and likes on posts that inspire you.
-You can also explore our forum section, where you can find a range of questions on all things plants.
-And if you're feeling knowledgeable, share your own question or reply to someone else's.
-Plus, you have the ability to edit and delete your own forum questions.
+On Green de la Creme, you can view a list of blog posts, write and edit your own posts, and leave comments and likes on posts that inspire you.
+You can also explore our forum section, where you will find various questions on all things plants.
+If you're feeling especially knowledgeable, share your own question or reply to someone else's.
+You always have the ability to edit and delete your own forum questions.

-Built within each page of our front-end is a navigation bar to provide easy access for all features within our application.
-A complete breakdown of each front-end url is provided below.
+Each page of our front end has a navigation bar to provide easy access to all features within the application.
+Below is a complete breakdown of each front-end URL.

 #### React Routes

 - **Home Page** `http://localhost:3000`
-  - Landing page with information about the site, example blog posts, FAQ, and team information
+  - Landing page with information about the site, example blog posts, the FAQ, and team information
 - **Signup** `http://localhost:3000/signup`
   - Sign up for the Green de la Creme
 - **Login** `http://localhost:3000/login`